GRENCY2005/E-LEARNING-PLATFORM-UI/README.md

 Users should see how much of the course they have completed.
 This can be shown using a progress bar.
 When users watch videos or move through lessons, their progress should update.

 ### Video Embedding:
-Each course should include learning videos.
-Use <iframe> (e.g., from YouTube) or HTML5 <video> tag to embed videos.
-The video player must include controls like play and pause.
+- Add videos using <iframe> or <video> tag.
+- Include play/pause controls and proper video titles.

 ### Multi-Page Navigation:
 The platform should include multiple pages such as: